 For better or for worse, horror films have always been defined by their gimmicks.
 Whether it’s the killer’s physical attributes, the setting, or something the victims must refrain from doing (i.e. don’t breathe, keep moving), we watch such films in hopes that their gimmicks successfully scare us.
-A gimmick, however, is only as good as its execution, and more often than not the tagline for these films fail to extend beyond their marketing campaign.
+A gimmick, however, is only as good as its execution, and more often than not the film’s tagline fails to extend beyond its marketing campaign.
 It’s always a disappointment to go in expecting something unique, only to receive a familiar routine of predictable jump scares and foolish character decisions.

 A Quiet Place, by comparison, commits so fully to its “no sound” rule that, when an actual line of dialogue was spoken forty minutes into the movie, my hairs nearly stood on end.
 It is that tense of a horror-thriller.
 The opening ten minutes does everything to convey how the arrival of a sound-sensitive extraterrestrial species not only caused modern society to collapse, but also how a single family, the Abbots, have been affected by them.
 Whereas other films would have opted for an exposition dump, director John Krasinski (Jim from The Office) instead takes the viewer eighty-nine days since the invasion and visually demonstrates the steps necessary to survive in this new world.
 Tiptoeing around locations is essential and the tiniest bit of noise, no matter how miniscule, is enough to draw their attention.